-The proposed 2020 Parks and Recreation Rates and Fees allows for feedback from the Parks & Recreation Advisory Committee prior to being forwarded to City Council for approval during budget deliberations.
+The Parks & Recreation Advisory Committee provided input and feedback on the proposed 2020 Parks and Recreation Rates and Fees prior to being forwarded to City Council for approval.

 COMMUNICATION PLAN

 Any approved changes to fees will be directly communicated to impacted user groups.
 The general public will be advised through the City of Moose Jaw website and the Parks and Recreation guide, published and distributed three times each year.
 Rate changes are proposed to take effect April 1, 2020 to allow groups and individuals time to adjust their planning accordingly.